-This year just before Christmas Bryce watched it again with his grandfather Chuck, who never saw it before.
+But last year just before Christmas five-year-old Bryce watched it again with his grandfather Chuck, who never saw it before.
 They both loved it!
-Bryce of course didn’t remember the first time he saw it.
-So I decided to share what happened.
+Bryce, of course, didn’t remember the first time he saw it so I decided to share what happened.

 Last Saturday morning, my children asked me if I would help them with babysitting.
 They wanted to take the two older grandchildren to a full-length movie–their first.